 In an ironic twist, the influx of digital B2C marketing campaigns has inundated consumer phones and screens to the point that certain analog and face-to-face marketing techniques are more effective than ever–as long as they are intermingled with digital calls to action.

 This type of hybrid digital marketing that mixes real-world marketing and customer assistance alongside digital service has the ability to reach the so-called Generation Z. For instance, 38 percent of customers born after the year 2000 want immediate access to digital assistance when in-store service is inadequate.
 Conversely, 28 percent of this same market values in-store contact with a service representative.
-Companies must adopt some type of hybrid digital-in-person marketing approach for maximum traffic conversion for this increasingly important market.
+Therefore, companies must adopt a hybrid digital-in-person marketing approach for maximum traffic conversion for this increasingly important market.

 Top 10 B2C statistics